DAVID H. KRAMER

 - B.A., Dartmouth College

-- Named in the 2009, 2010, 2011, 2012, and 2013 editions of Chambers USA: America's Leading Lawyers for Business, with one source recently describing him as "an extraordinarily gifted attorney" and another commenting that "his litigation skills are as good as they come, but beyond that he understands our business and cares deeply about our success"
+- Named in the 2009, 2010, 2011, 2012, 2013, and 2014 editions of Chambers USA: America's Leading Lawyers for Business, with one source describing him as "an extraordinarily gifted attorney" and another commenting that "his litigation skills are as good as they come, but beyond that he understands our business and cares deeply about our success"

 - Selected for inclusion in IP Law & Business's 2008 "Top 50 under 45" list